TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/LoadRegister/Index.rst

 In this example we first load a special value, which is given as a GET/POST parameter, into the register.
 Then we use a :ref:`CONTENT object <cobj-content>` to render content based on this value.
-This CONTENT object loads data from a table "tx_my_table" and looks up the entry using the value from the register as a unique id.
-The field "tx_my_text_field" of this record will be rendered as output.
+This CONTENT object loads data from a table :sql:`tx_my_table` and looks up the entry using the value from the register as a unique id.
+The field :sql:`tx_my_text_field` of this record will be rendered as output.

 For an example in combination with :ref:`RESTORE_REGISTER <cobj-restore-register>`